Regulation on doctoral study and doctoral degrees at the University of Iceland School of Humanities, no. 1160/2015

 [The final version of the thesis must be sent to the opponents no later than four weeks before the defence takes place.
 It must also be made available in Opin vísindi or, if the author chooses to close access, the School of Humanities Office and the University Library up until the defence.
 The student is not authorised to make any substantial changes to the thesis after it has been deemed fit for defence.
 Provisions for the formatting of the thesis can be found in Article 11.]1

 The doctoral candidate shall publicly defend the thesis on a date determined by the relevant head of faculty, generally no later than two months after the opponents have deemed it fit for defence.
 The thesis shall be assessed and defended in accordance with the regulations of the University of Iceland on doctoral studies.
 The head of faculty shall chair the defence. [...]1 Following the oral defence, the head of faculty, together with the opponents, shall decide whether the title of Doctor shall be awarded.
-If there is disagreement thereupon, the matter shall be referred to the faculty meeting.
-Student representatives at the faculty meeting do not have the right to vote on matters concerning the awarding of the title of Doctor.
+[If there is disagreement thereupon, the matter shall be resolved according to rules of procedure set by the University Council, cf. Article 70 of the Regulation for the University of Iceland, no. 569/2009.]2 Student representatives at the faculty meeting do not have the right to vote on matters concerning the awarding of the title of Doctor.
 [Should the opponents and head of faculty decide not to award the title of Doctor, access to the thesis that has been published in Opin vísindi shall be closed.]1

 Grades are not awarded for doctoral degrees.